|

 appartiene a un'altra generazione; la prima è un fiasco, ma Astaire decide di prendere il timone e,

 con il testo originale, lo spettacolo ha successo e la ragazza si innamora del partner.
-I numeri storici non

-si contano: l'inno sarcastico al mondo dello show (That's entertainment), la farsa in costume da
+si contano: l'inno sarcastico al mondo dello show (That's Entertainment), la farsa in costume da

-poppante (Triplets), la satira finale del romanzo poliziesco (Girl hunt).
-Il messaggio del film è
+poppante (Triplets), la satira finale del romanzo poliziesco (Girl hunt), e la scena di

 palese: lo spettacolo non deve essere colto e forbito ma gaio e spensierato, come vuole la generazione dei